-The committee was charged to redesign and assess the implementation of an evaluation plan that is focused on measuring teaching effectiveness.
-The committee decided to retain the Charlotte Danielson Framework for Teaching as the basis of the redesigned plan.
+The committee was recently charged to gather feedback and review the implementation of the current educator effectiveness plan.
+The committee continues to retain the Charlotte Danielson Framework for Teaching as the evaluation tool.
 The Framework For Teaching Evaluation Instrument, 2013 Edition, by Charlotte Danielson is the rubric that is used for classroom teachers and the non-instructional rubrics by Charlotte Danielson are used for the majority of the other positions in this plan.